 Don’t worry if you are not sure which ring to pick either.
-If they are extremely picky about jewelry, you could get a placeholder ring.
-It is a modern trend where the ring acts as a temporary ring until they find their perfect ring for themselves.
-That way, you still have something to propose with without the pressure of picking out “the one.”
+If they are extremely picky about jewelry, you could instead get a placeholder ring.
+It is a modern trend where the ring acts as a temporary ring until you choose their perfect ring together.
+That way, you still have something to propose with without the pressure of picking out “the perfect one.”

 Know their Size

-If you don’t know their ring size, there are a couple GIA-approved ways of knowing what their ring size is.
-You could buy a cheap bar soap and create an impression of the ring to match with, or you could wear one of their rings and mark where the ring comfortably rests on your finger.
+If you don’t know their ring size, there are a couple GIA-approved ways of determining what their ring size is.
+You could buy a cheap bar soap and create an impression of one of their rings to match with, or you could wear one of their rings and mark where the ring comfortably rests on your finger.
 Go to any jeweler, and they should be able to know how to find their size.

 Know the Metal

 Gold and platinum are the most popular metals for engagement rings, as they are durable yet luxurious.
 However, the color of the ring is important too.
 Are they fond of the yellow gold, or do they prefer rose gold?
 Are they traditional?
 If you are stuck, definitely ask your most fashionable friend for help.